carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 ---
+source: md
-title: "BiGSlice / BiGFAM "
+title: "BiGSlice / BiGFAM"
-teaching: 0
+teaching: --
-exercises: 0
+exercises: --
 questions:
+- "?"
-- "Key question (FIXME)"
+- "?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understand why we want to run `BiGSLICE` and `BiGFAM` "
+- "Learn what input do we need to run `BiGSLICE` and `BiGFAM`"
+- "Run an example with our _Streptococcus_ data on both softwares"
+- "Understand the obtained results"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- ""
+- ""
+- ""
 ---
-FIXME

 > ## Ejercicio `.challenge`
 > Consider the following directory structure: